 Talking to my peers has also been a massive help.
 It helps me realise that what I’m going through is normal, and that many people experience things like this from time to time.

 I now feel back to my full self, and I feel like a stronger person for it.
 I mean it’s still sometimes in the back of my mind, but I know how to handle it now.

 In the ambulance service, we like to have this feeling that we’re bulletproof, and sometimes you can feel a bit ashamed to admit that there’s something wrong with you.

 "But we’re humans, not robots, and I want people to know that they shouldn’t be afraid to talk and seek help if they need it."

 So I set up the Blue Light Walk with three other colleagues to try and reach teams in a different way.
 On the 25th September a group of us from the ambulance service will embark upon a six day walk from Scarborough in the East Coast of England, passing through numerous cities, towns and villages, calling in at police, fire, ambulance and search and rescue stations across the country.

 The walk will finish six days later in Blackpool on the West Coast of England.
 During the walk we will be raising funds for Mind's Blue Light Programme and spreading the word about this excellent charity and the support it offers to emergency service staff and volunteers.

 When we set up the walk we didn't envisage it being as big as it is now, it goes to show a real thirst amongst emergency services staff to challenge stigma and improve the way we view mental health.
 We are hopeful that going forward we will be able to continue this work organising events around the country to enable staff to work together to achieve our goals.

 This walk can't be underestimated; its going to take determination to complete - but its for a charity that is very close to my heart.

-Sponsor the Blue Light Walk team or find about more about the Blue Light Programme.
+- Find about more about the Blue Light Programme.